practicalli/astro/README.md

 source shell-aliases
 ```

-Run `astro` and wait for the plugins to update
+Run `astro` and allow neovim packages to be installed and Treesitter language parsers to compile.

 ```shell
 astro